SagarBansal7/Stroke-and-Health-Status/README.md

 Here's some information about all the files included in this repository:

-1) <a href="https://github.com/SagarBansal7/Stroke-and-Health-Status/blob/master/Dataset%20-%20Stroke%20and%20Health%20Status.csv">Dataset</a> - Dataset used for this analysis (Source: Kaggle.com).
+1) <a href="https://github.com/SagarBansal7/Stroke-and-Health-Status/blob/master/Dataset%20-%20Stroke%20and%20Health%20Status.csv">Dataset</a> - Data used for this analysis that was retrieved from Kaggle.com.
 The original dataset was published by Mckinsey & Company for one of their case studies.
-2) <a href="https://github.com/SagarBansal7/Stroke-and-Health-Status/blob/master/Source%20Code%20-%20Stroke%20and%20Health%20Status.sas">Source Code</a> - Solution code to perform this analysis.
-It was written in SAS programming language.
+2) <a href="https://github.com/SagarBansal7/Stroke-and-Health-Status/blob/master/Source%20Code%20-%20Stroke%20and%20Health%20Status.sas">Source Code</a> - Solution code that was written in SAS programming language.
-3) <a href="https://github.com/SagarBansal7/Stroke-and-Health-Status/blob/master/Project%20Report%20-%20Stroke%20and%20Health%20Status.pdf">Project Report</a> - Final report with the in-depth analysis.
+3) <a href="https://github.com/SagarBansal7/Stroke-and-Health-Status/blob/master/Project%20Report%20-%20Stroke%20and%20Health%20Status.pdf">Project Report</a> - In-depth analysis information.
-4) <a href="https://github.com/SagarBansal7/Stroke-and-Health-Status/blob/master/Presentation%20-%20Stroke%20and%20Health%20Status.pdf">Presentation</a> - Final presentation.
+4) <a href="https://github.com/SagarBansal7/Stroke-and-Health-Status/blob/master/Presentation%20-%20Stroke%20and%20Health%20Status.pdf">Presentation</a> - Final presentation summarizing the analysis.